benjng/RTS_Demo/README.md

 ### Unit class

 1. GetTarget()
-	- Retrieve updated target from TargetsDetector
+	- Retrieve updated target from TargetDetector
 2. DetectTarget()
 	- Check if target is within attack range, or detect range
 	- Set the unit to face towards target when in range